Adversarial Machine Learning Phases of Matter: Methods for generating adversarial perturbations

 Differential evolution is a population based optimization algorithm and is arguably one of the most powerful stochastic real-parameter optimization algorithms in solving complex multi-modal optimization problems \cite{storn1997differential,das2010differential}.
 It belongs to the general class of evolutionary algorithms and the computational steps it takes are quite similar to these taken by a standard evolutionary algorithm.
 Yet, unlike traditional evolutionary algorithms, the differential evolution algorithm perturbs the current generation population members with the scaled differences of randomly chosen distinct population members.
 More specifically, during each iteration we randomly generate a new set of candidate solutions (called children) according to the current population (parents), and then compare the children with their corresponding parents, replacing the parents if the children have higher fitness value.

 We apply the differential evolution algorithm in the ``black-box" setting to generate adversarial examples for the ferromagnetic Ising model \cite{su2019one}, where we assume no prior information about the classifier's internal structures and only discrete changes of the samples could be made: we first generate some counterfeit samples by reversing a number of magnetic moments of the legitimate sample randomly.
 We denote these samples as $X_1,X_2,\dots,X_n$, where $n$ is the population size.
-We then feed these samples into the classifier to obtain the confidence probability for each configuration.
-Then we produce new counterfeit samples, which are called children, based on prior samples:
+We then feed these samples into the classifier to obtain the confidence probability for each configuration. \diff{Then we produce new counterfeit samples, which are called children, based on prior samples.
+Particularly, for each component $X_i'(s)$ of the children $X_i'$, we have the following generation rule:

-where $M$ is the mutual factor (larger $M$ leads to larger search radius but take longer time to converge). $j,k,l$ are chosen randomly from $[n]$.
+where $M$ is the mutual factor (larger $M$ leads to larger search radius but take longer time to converge). $j,k,l$ are chosen randomly from $[n]/\{i\}$, $P$ is called the crossover probability.
 If these children have better performance (i.e., higher confidence probability for the wrong classification category), then we replace their corresponding parents with these children.
 We repeat this procedure with several iterations until it converges and the desired adversarial samples are obtained.
-For the particular Ising case considered in this paper, we denote every children generation as a sequence of $(a,b,s)^m$, where $(a,b)$ is the changed pixels' positions, $s$ is the value after the reversing (which is restricted to be either $0$ or $1$ ), and $m$ is the number of changed pixels (spins).
-A pseudocode representation of the differential evolution algorithm is shown in Algorithm \ref{DEA}.
+For the particular Ising case considered in this paper, we denote every children generation as a sequence of $(a,b,s)^N$, where $(a,b)$ is the flipped spins' positions, $s$ is the spin after the reversing (which is restricted to be either $0$ or $1$ ), and $N$ is the number of changed spins.} A pseudocode representation of the differential evolution algorithm is shown in Algorithm \ref{DEA}.

 It is worthwhile to mention that the differential evolution algorithm cannot guarantee that the optimal solution will be obtained.
 It is possible that the algorithm may only yields certain local minima.
 In our scenario, this means that the adversarial examples we obtained may not be the most effective ones to fool the classifier.